greenelab/ccc-manuscript/manuscript.md

 For this purpose, correlation analysis is an essential statistical technique to discover relationships between variables [@pmid:21310971].
 Correlation coefficients are used in fundamental exploratory data mining techniques, such as clustering or community detection algorithms, to compute a similarity value between a pair of objects of scientific interest such as genes [@pmid:27479844] or morpho-agronomic traits in crop plans [@doi:10.1093/bioinformatics/bty899].
 Correlation methods are also successfully used in supervised tasks for feature selection to improve prediction accuracy [@pmid:27006077; @pmid:33729976].
-Coefficients such as Pearson or Spearman are ubiquitous across application domains and diverse scientific areas.
+Standard coefficients such as Pearson are ubiquitous across application domains and diverse scientific areas.
 Even minor and significant improvements in these techniques could have enormous consequences in industry and research.

-In transcriptomics, almost every analysis starts with the correlation between a pair of genes.
+In transcriptomics, almost every analysis starts with the correlation between genes.
 More sophisticated approaches built on correlation analysis can suggest gene function [@pmid:21241896], aid in discovering common and cell lineage-specific regulatory networks [@pmid:25915600], and capture important interactions in a living organism that can uncover molecular mechanisms in other species [@pmid:21606319; @pmid:16968540].
 The analysis of large RNA-seq datasets [@pmid:32913098; @pmid:34844637] can also reveal complex transcriptional mechanisms underlying human diseases [@pmid:27479844; @pmid:31121115; @pmid:30668570; @pmid:32424349; @pmid:34475573].
-Since the introduction of the omnigenic model of complex traits [@pmid:28622505; @pmid:31051098], gene-gene relationships are playing an increasingly important role in genetic studies of human diseases [@pmid:34845454; @doi:10.1101/2021.07.05.450786; @doi:10.1101/2021.10.21.21265342].
+Since the introduction of the omnigenic model of complex traits [@pmid:28622505; @pmid:31051098], gene-gene relationships are playing an increasingly important role in genetic studies of human diseases [@pmid:34845454; @doi:10.1101/2021.07.05.450786; @doi:10.1101/2021.10.21.21265342], even in specific fields such as polygenic risk scores [@doi:10.1016/j.ajhg.2021.07.003].
 In this context, very recent approaches combine disease-associated genes from genome-wide association studies (GWAS) with gene co-expression networks to prioritize "core" genes directly driving diseases.
 These core genes are not captured by standard statistical methods but are part of disease-relevant and highly-interconnected regulatory networks.
 Therefore, more sophisticated correlation coefficients could dramatically improve the identification of more attractive candidate drug targets in the precision medicine field.